Art School Portfolio Four 1983-1997

 The Summer Paintings 1987

 The Pivot in Style: I am an engineer first and foremost.
 When I returned to Pine Hall to begin my second year of graduate study in 1987, I had seven new works to decorate my new, larger studio: four paintings and three works on paper.
-Everyone in the program was shocked and pleased by my radical transformation as a painter.
+Everyone in the program was shocked and pleased by my radical transformation.

 Nightmare in Rubber Clad (oil on canvas)